 Whether you come here by design or accident, chances are you will ride past Ando’s old miso and soy brewery, a large old red brick building with a mixture of Japanese and European elements.
 Built in 1853, it usually draws a small crowd, chatting or peering inside the tatami rooms.
 Closer to the river there is an avenue of samurai residences, and giving this town the moniker of “little Kyoto”.

 Cycling here is best done in the seasons of spring and autumn.
 In late April the Cherry blossoms fill the skies above in the tree lined avenues along the river and the old town.
-While the Kakunodate Cherry Blossom or Sakura Festival draws crowds from Tokyo and abroad, the wide streets from the train station means that there is plenty of room for cyclists and pedestrians to share.
+While the Kakunodate Cherry Blossom Festival draws crowds from Tokyo and abroad, the wide streets from the train station means that there is plenty of room for cyclists and pedestrians to share.
 In autumn come here for the view the changing of the colours, with various shades of red, orange and yellow giving the streets a soft glow.
 Summer is also a time of festivals and fireworks in many parts of this rural prefecture, which is particularly spectacular with a lakeside and mountain backdrop.
 In winter the deep snow will make cycling difficult and some of the shops may be closed, as locals and travellers alike head for some of the best ski runs in the world.

 Kakunodate is just over three hours from Tokyo by the Akita Shinkansen bullet train, so you can easily come here as a day trip.
 Better still, spend a few days in this region, where you can relax at the Nyuto Onsen or go cycling around Lake Tawazako.